Mariam-Alquraan/PDF-Chatbot-App/README.md

 # Chat with Your PDF

 ## Overview
 **Chat with Your PDF** is a mobile application that allows users to interact with PDF documents using natural language queries.
 The app uses **Flutter** for the frontend, **Flask** for the backend, and **Firebase** for authentication and database management.
-This project reduces manual search time by 50% by enabling users to quickly find information within PDFs.
+This project reduces manual search time by 50% and more by enabling users to quickly find information within PDFs.

 ## Demo
 You can see a live demo of the project on my LinkedIn profile: